 For 25 years as an executive and board member in the private, public, and non-profit sectors, Sonny has applied his willingness to challenge conventional thinking, deep commitment to value-based leadership, and belief in taking his work but not himself seriously to both create new enterprises and transform mature organizations.

 In late 2020, Sonny joined DNS Capital, the family office for Gigi Pritzker, Michael Pucker, and their immediate family to establish the DNS Phunhouse, an investment vehicle focused on seed-stage investment opportunities.

 Immediately prior to DNS, he spent five years at Uptake, an industrial AI software company, launching and growing Uptake’s Energy division.
-With a valuation now over $2 billion, Uptake has been recognized both by the World Economic Forum and Bloomberg New Energy Finance as a technology pioneer and was named the No. 3 most promising AI company by Fortune.
+With a valuation now over $2B, Uptake has been recognized both by the World Economic Forum and Bloomberg New Energy Finance as a Technology Pioneer and was named the #3 most promising AI company by Fortune.

 In addition, to his early-stage experience, Sonny spent thirteen years at Exelon Corporation, a Fortune 100 company, leading various departments and divisions during periods of inflection, including retiring Exelon’s coal generating plants as the President of Exelon Power, designing and executing Exelon’s cost management program during the Great Recession and as the company’s first Chief Information & Innovation Officer, founding an Emerging Technologies department to systematically identify, pilot and scale innovative technologies within Exelon.